Quick start

 - Create a CKEditor 5 build with support for collaboration and configure it.

-All steps are explained in details below.
+All steps are explained in detail below.

 You can also sign up for the CKEditor Premium Features 30-day free trial if you want to test this feature first.